ryze-labs/investment-theses/cope.md

 <br>

-## Cope community building in China with Sino
+## Cope Community Building in China with Sino

 Sino Global Capital looks for projects that we can add strategic value to by enabling their success in the mainland China market.
 Sino has a China community/marketing expert who is 100% dedicated to helping our portfolio companies thrive in China.
 To start, we created a Cope China WeChat group that now has 285 members, and we share project updates such as the cope tokenomics — that we had translated into Mandarin.
 Going forward we are going to collaborate with local crypto communities and media companies to spread awareness and engagement in the China crypto ecosystem for Cope.

 <br>

-## Key risks and threats
+## Key Risks and Threats

 **Early.** Cope hasn’t launched yet.
 So while the community, team, and adoption strategy prove to be set up for success, the real test will be whether they can deliver on their roadmap and launch a product that works in production.